 Car fraud lawyers at our firm are dedicated to helping car buyers get their money back from the car dealership when a dealer is engaged in fraud and deceptive sales tactics.
 Our attorneys can nullify bad contracts that are meant to exploit unsuspecting buyers.

 When to Call our Auto Fraud attorney for free advice

 Our lawyers offer free vehicle evaluations over the phone or in person to determine the legal options that will best suit you.
 Our car lawyers will take the time to review your case and answer all your questions and advise on the steps to take to get justice.

-You may need to hire our experienced team of lawyers if you bought a car that keeps giving you problems.
-Our auto fraud lawyers help buyers get out of bad contracts and replace, return or repurchase another car and get reimbursed.
+You may need to hire our experienced team of lawyers if you bought a vehicle that keeps giving you problems.
+Our auto fraud lawyers help customers get out of bad contracts with a dealer and replace, return or repurchase another vehicle and get reimbursed.

-If your car dealership wasn’t truthful, you have the option to sue them and get your money back.
-Our car fraud lawyers handle many types of cases which include, but are not limited to:
+If your dealer wasn’t truthful, you have the option to sue them and get your money back.
+Our fraud lawyers handle many types of cases which include, but are not limited to:

 - Previous accidents that were not disclosed

 - Previous damage to the frame that wasn’t disclosed

 - Pre-existing engine defects of major repairs that weren’t disclosed

 - Bait and switch as well as false advertising